libp2p/specs/connections/hole-punching.md

 Oftentimes in such cases direct connections between the two hosts can be established without prior hole punching.

+### Trusted TLS certificate

+When using TLS as a transport security protocol, one needs to differentiate whether the source trusts the destination's TLS certificate.
+For example in the browser to server use-case one needs to differentiate whether the server's TLS certificate is in the browser's certificate chain of trust.

 ### Platforms

 We differentiate two types of platforms: _browser_ and _non-browser_.